orbcode/orbuculum/README.md

 * Latest Changes:

-Upissue to V1.00.
-The number doesn't really mean anything, but it does represent a change from GPL to BSD licence.
-See the CONTRIBUTORS file for details on all authors agreement to this change.
+Upissue to V1.01.
+Switch filewriter functionality off by default, and add code to prevent directory breakout in the filewriter.

 The CHANGES file now tells you what's been done when.